simsekb/IPASS/README.md

 # IPASS - Fictive Car dealership 'De Rooie'

 This is an end year's project for the Hogeschool in Utrecht for Software Developers.
-It's a UI for employees on a fictive car dealership called 'Garage de Rooie'.
+It's stock management tool for employees of a fictive car dealership called 'Garage de Rooie'.

 The link to the website hosted on Heroku: https://heroku-ipass-bsimsek.herokuapp.com